Things to Do in Delhi 48 hours | Delhi Travel Guide

 Ideally, book a hotel with an airport pickup service.
 Some hotels offer this service complementary.
 Mixed reports on travelers being scammed by the prepaid airport taxis.
 Meru and Easy Cabs are partnered with the airport, but these days more Indians are using Uber or Ola Cabs.
 If hiring a regular taxi or tuk tuk, always ask for a meter on.
 For DIY solo travelers, I highly recommend taking the airport metro line.
 It goes straight into the city.

 Beware of taxis, tuk-tuk drivers or extremely helpful locals wanting to take you to the Delhi Tourism Office.
 This is often a misdirection scam to a tourist agency where they will sell you a tour package.
+Some friends and I fell for this one on my first trip to India and it is how I became a solo traveler.
 Same goes if someone tells you that your hotel burned down or closed.
 Always call in advance to verify or tell your scammer that you’re meeting a friend at your hotel and must go there.
 Likely, you’ll find your hotel in perfect working order.

 Always count your money if you’re getting it changed and notice the bills you’re giving, so you get the correct change back.